Griefed/ServerPackCreator/backend/main/resources/README.md

 includeServerProperties | Whether to include server.properties in your serverpack.
 Must be `true` or `false`. includeStartScripts | Whether to include start scripts in your serverpack.
 Must be `true` or `false`. includeZipCreation | Whether to create a zip-file of your serverpack, saved in the directory you specified with `modpackDir`.
-Must be `true` or `false`.
+Must be `true` or `false`. javaArgs | JVM flags / Java Args to add to the generated start-scripts.
+Set to "empty" to not use any in your start-scripts.

 After checking the configuration, run ServerPackCreator again, and it'll do it's magic.